 The aerial shots over the town were filmed above Sacramento, California.
 The crew originally wanted to use San Jose, California, but its police department wouldn't allow their helicopter to fly below 300 feet due to noise disturbance; the crew had hoped for a 100-foot height.
 However, the same 300-foot height limit was imposed in Sacramento.

 The filmmakers made an effort to avoid any specificity in the film's locale, in favor of a more generic setting.
 However, the area codes in Jane's phone book are 312, which is the area code for Chicago, and the paper in the Burnhams' kitchen appears to be the Chicago Sun-Times.
 Also, the lawn signs for both Carolyn and Buddy have phone numbers with an (847) area code.
 The (847) area code serves the northern suburbs of Chicago, Illinois.
 On the other hand, the license plates in the film are not Illinois plates; the plates only identify "The Primrose State".
 Besides, as Lester is driving and listening to "American Woman", he can be seen driving through Burbank, CA - The reflection of the Disney Channel building in Burbank can be seen clearly as a reflection on his windshield.

 When Lester and Carolyn are driving to the basketball game, Lester complains about missing a James Bond marathon on cable.
-Sam Mendes, who directed this film, would later go on to direct the James Bond film Skyfall (2012).
+Sam Mendes, who directed this film, would later go on to direct two James Bond films Skyfall (2012) and Spectre (2015).